advertisement

 “I’m worried about my kids and grandkids growing up in this nonsense,” she said.

-Around the corner from Cooper, Democratic Lake County Board members Mariah Altenberg of Buffalo Grove and Paul Frank of Highland Park greeted demonstrators.
+Democratic Lake County Board member Mariah Altenberg of Buffalo Grove was there, too, along with fellow board member Paul Frank of Highland Park.

-“The Buffalo Grove area is very democratic and wants Washington to hear our cries,” she said.
+“The Buffalo Grove area is very democratic and wants Washington to hear our cries,” Altenberg said.

 A smaller demonstration took shape at Heritage Park in Wheeling, not far from village hall, the police station and the Community Recreation Center.
 About 200 demonstrators waved signs at passing cars and chanted slogans including “ICE out of Wheeling.”